top of page

 Photo by Sergio Reyes

-A prolific composer, Messiez has written music for several musicals, including Bordello, which is in development and has already received recognition from the National Alliance of Musical Theater with the 2020 Writers in Residence Award, the 2021 Eugene O’Neill Theater Center Festival selection, and The Broadway Bound Theater Festival.
-He also composed The Guava Tree, Casa Alfonsa, The City Dog and the Prairie Dog, and Coyote and the Counting Game, all commissioned by Creede Repertory Theatre in Colorado.
+A prolific composer, Messiez has written music for several musicals, including Bordello The Musical, which just performed in London and has already received recognition from the National Alliance of Musical Theater with the 2020 Writers in Residence Award, the 2021 Eugene O’Neill Theater Center Festival selection, and The Broadway Bound Theater Festival.
+He also composed The Guava Tree, Casa Alfonsa, The City Dog and the Prairie Dog, Coyote and the Counting Game—all commissioned by Creede Repertory Theatre in Colorado—and Cousins The Musical.
 Additionally, he is the orchestrator of Ghost in the Machine by Janine Robledo.

 Messiez has released multiple albums as a performer, composer, and arranger.
-His discography includes Ahora, with the Romo-Agri-Messiez Trio, which was nominated for a Latin Grammy; Silencio, recorded with José Luis Infantino and awarded the UNESCO Prize for Music; El Charrúa, a tribute to Raúl Jaurena recorded with the Underground Tango Ensemble; and Típica Messiez, the upcoming album with his 10-piece tango orchestra.
-He also recorded original music for the shows Impact and Barolo Tango.
+His discography includes Ahora (with the Romo-Agri-Messiez Trio, nominated for a Latin Grammy); Psicoporteño (recorded with his 10-piece orchestra Típica Messiez) Silencio (recorded with José Luis Infantino and awarded the UNESCO Prize for Music); El Charrúa (a tribute to Raúl Jaurena with the Underground Tango Ensemble); and Con Todo (his most recent release).

 Messiez’s musical talent was evident from an early age—he began playing piano by ear at three.
 He studied at the National University of the Arts (UNA) in Buenos Aires, where he later became a faculty member, teaching Counterpoint, Harmony, and Music History.
 He also graduated from Berklee College of Music’s Escuela de Música Contemporánea (EMC) in Buenos Aires and received two scholarships to study with distinguished Spanish composer Antón García Abril at the University of Santiago de Compostela.
 With his rich background, vast experience, and continuous creative output, Emiliano Messiez remains a powerful force in tango and contemporary music worldwide.